kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  35.md

 connect to the Internet.
 What is the MOST likely reason?**

-- [x] The subnet has been automatically associated with the main route table which does not have a route to the Internet
+- [x] :  The subnet has been automatically associated with the main route table which does not have a route to the Internet

-- [ ] The new subnet has not been associated with a route table
+- [ ] :  The new subnet has not been associated with a route table

-- [ ] The Internet Gateway is experiencing connectivity problems
+- [ ] :  The Internet Gateway is experiencing connectivity problems

-- [ ] There is no NAT Gateway available in the new subnet so Internet connectivity is not possible
+- [ ] :  There is no NAT Gateway available in the new subnet so Internet connectivity is not possible

-*
+*----

+- #virtual_private_gateway #new_subnet #nat_gateway #subnet #internet_gateway
 - hasExplain:: [[explanation_Question  35.md]]